-The knowledge and experience of employees is key to the longterm successful performance of Helaba as a bank in the financial services sector.
+The knowledge and experience of employees is key to the long-term successful performance of Helaba as a bank in the financial services sector.
 The Helaba Group has approximately 6,100 employees, 95 % of whom work in Germany.
 Relevant labour law and health & safety regulations are applied and well-established processes ensure compliance.

 As provided for in the Hessian Act concerning Personnel Representation (HPVG), the Human Resources Council (HRC) represents the interests of the employees and monitors compliance with the regulations intended to protect these interests.
 As the representative body, the Human Resources Council is the first point of contact for senior management in all matters concerning employees.
 The General Human Resources Council at Helaba is supported by personnel representative bodies at individual sites and at Frankfurter Sparkasse and by the body representing young trainees and the severely disabled.
-The Human Resources Council parent handling.
-As part of regulatory requirements, Helaba holds regular training events and it is mandatory for employees to attend.
+The Human Resources Council takes part in activities at Helaba on the basis of co-determination, involvement and consultation, primarily in relation to organisational, personnel and social matters.